dtomvan/dmenu_drun/README.md

 enough for me as a full-time rofi user to make the switch.
 Rofi is almost instantaneous, because of the caching it performs. `dmenu_path` also caches, which makes it start up very fast.
-I cannot use `stest` though, because I need a key-value storage (title -> desktop filename).
+I cannot use `stest` though, because I need a key-value storage (title → desktop filename).

 ## Why use `gtk-launch`?
 There are some quirks in .desktop files, it's easier to shell out to gtk.
-Most people have it installed anyways.
+Most people have it installed anyway.

 ## Installation
 Dependencies: